bhanubhakta/tagger/README.md

           mount_tagger
         end
       ```

 ### Limitations:
   1. We have to manually update the tagged_klass in environment files.
-  2. Selection of where to mount the routes is not there.
+  2. Tagger can be used to tag a single model for now.
+This can be extended so that it can be used by multiple models in the same rails application.
-  3. API credentials are not being used.
-This has to be integrated.
+  3. API authentication is not being used.
+This layer needs to be added for security.
   4. Haven’t performed security and vulnerability tests.

 ### Future enhancements:
-  1. Have initializers for not updating the configs manually.
+  1. Have initializers instead of updating the configs manually.
   2. Make mounting of routes configureable.
   3. Have verbose error response for API.

 ### DEMO
 The following rails app is an example of how to integrate
 'tagger' into the app.
 The app has a model called 'Dog' which 'acts_as_taggable'.
+The rails app version is 5.1.4.

 Github link: